York, England – Another Fascinating Surprise

 Aloof, humorless Brits; dingy gray cities and streets choked with tourists – that’s what I expected to find in the UK.
 But by the time I had toured Edinburgh, Scotland and visited lovely Newcastle, England, it was obvious how ridiculous those stereotypes were; not only had I found warm, welcoming people, the cities were filled with handsome stone architecture and the countryside was exquisitely green.

-As with my previous two destinations, I had chosen York in order to visit a friend.
+As with my previous two destinations, I had chosen York, England in order to visit a friend.
 For more than two years I had corresponded with the legendary Mike Sowden, otherwise known as “the guy with the big-ass trowel,” a York-based travel writer who blogs at Fevered Mutterings.
 There was no way I could leave England without meeting Mike in the flesh, especially since I was less than two hours away by train.
 The morning after my arrival we rendezvoused at York Minster, a great cathedral in the center of the old city that houses the world’s largest single expanse of medieval stained glass.
 Big-hearted Mike brought along two other visitors from Australia and the three of us spent the entire day and part of the night following Mike around as he peeled away layers of history and exposed York as only a trained archaeologist can.
 Mike worked for a few seasons on various digs, got his undergraduate degree in archaeology at the University of York in 2004, and promptly left archaeology behind, but not before becoming somewhat of an expert on York.

 The history of the city begins in 71 AD when Romans invaded and subdued what is today northern England.
 They built a fort between the rivers Ouse and Foss and within a few years ships were sailing up the Ouse with merchandise, attracting craftsmen and merchants who settled the town of Eboracum.
 By the 3rd century a protective stone wall had been built, wealthy people were constructing grand houses with mosaic floors, and public buildings such as a baths began to appear.
 One of these, a Romancaldarium (steam bath), was discovered during routine construction at the Roman Bath Pub in 1970.
 The resulting excavation uncovered a well-preserved semi-circular bath with steps at both ends and a nearby plunge pool.
 Actual footprints and an insignia of a Roman legion; believed to be that of the famous 9th legion that founded the town, are imprinted in the tiles surrounding the bath, which is preserved in a museum beneath the pub.